February 1, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 How Haulalytics Handles Fuel Prices

 Haulalytics automatically pulls the current regional diesel price for your pickup location and uses it in all calculations.
-When a more precise price is available (via TomTom station data), it uses that instead.
+When a more precise price is available from nearby station data, it uses that instead.
 When it's an estimate, the UI clearly labels it so you know the confidence level.

 The Takeaway